-The prospects and leads surrounding the Roc and Phoenix South areas are listed in the Prospective Resource table on page 14.
-Further leads have been identified across the rest of the acreage and these are currently under technical review.
+The prospects and leads surrounding the Dorado, Roc and Phoenix South areas are listed in the Prospective Resource table on page 15.
+The additional leads which have been identified across the rest of the acreage are currently under technical review.
+The joint venture will continue to analyse the discoveries it has made to date and will update its prospect and lead inventories in the coming months.